Congress renewing effort to preserve, protect historic Black cemeteries nationwide - NewsBreak

 Congress renewing effort to preserve, protect historic Black cemeteries nationwide

-WASHINGTON D.C. — There are countless historic Black cemeteries nationwide, with some dating back more than 200 years.
+There are countless historic Black cemeteries nationwide with some dating back more than 200 years.

 This historic cemetery is a sacred space with a history dating back centuries and stories like Hezekiah Turner’s.